reTHINK-project/use-cases/docs/D1.1/business processes/hyperty-life-cycle.md

 Hyperty instance is used by the user, according to associated policies that are enforced localy or remotely according to associated usage events triggered by the Hyperty instance execution.

-Hyperty instance may move to another device on user request or automaticaly on certain conditions (e.g. smartphone battery load is low) according to operational policies (not shown in the diagram).
+Hyperty instance may move to another device on user request or automaticaly on certain conditions (e.g. smartphone battery load is low) according to operational policies.
 Hyperty instance move and resume will imply a change in the Hyperty Instance status.

-Hyperty instance may dye on user request or automaticaly on certain conditions (e.g. keep-alive events are not received by the registry due to network connectivity problems) according to operational policies (not shown in the diagram).
+Hyperty instance may be removed on user request or automaticaly on certain conditions (e.g. keep-alive events are not received by the registry due to network connectivity problems) according to operational policies.
 In this case the Hyperty instance is unregister from the Hyperty registry. *question: what about situations where Hyperties instance may run without connectivity?*

 **input**

 * Hyperty Operation Metadata
 * Hyperty instance address
-* Hyperty Usage Policies
+* Hyperty Runtime Policies

 **output**

-* Hyperty registry updated with Hyperty Instance Usage Events including unregistering
+* Hyperty registry updated with Hyperty Instance Events including unregistering

 **question:** should include additional activities for:

 1. Hyperty Instance discovery
 1. Communication between Hyperty Instances?
-1. Hyperty Instance context updated (e.g. when it moves)

 ### Hyperty Instance Charging